ecodynlab/GALUP/ExercisesM2/Exercise4.md

 ## Instructions
 1. In the GEE code editor, copy and paste the script for this exercise.
+2. Select a region of interest based on news or personal information.
+Change the dates to encompass at least a month of data before, and after the event occurred.
+3. Select the polarization you want to test we utilize VV polarization, but some events may be detected better by HH or VH polarizations.
+4. Select the Ascending or Descending passes.
+Running this section should tell you if sufficient data are available.
-4. Run the rest of the script, use the generated histogram to generate a satisficatory mask, and inspect landcover change histogram.
+5. Run the rest of the script, use the generated histogram to generate a satisficatory mask, and inspect the map generated.
   When done.<br>
   a.
-Describe the cause of change in your area of interest <br>
+Describe the event you investigated.<br>
   b.
+Describe the parameters you used to conduct the damage assessment.<br>
-Write a couple of sentences on what you observe. <br>
+  b.
+Write a couple of sentences on the damage assessment results.<br>

 ## Result
 Upon completion of the exercise, submit your document [here](https://github.com/SERVIR-WA/GALUP/issues/new?assignees=&labels=Exercise+W4M2&template=w4m2-exercise-submission.md&title=Module+2+exercise+%5Breplace+with+your+name%5D)